AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/BLOCKCHAIN_EXPLAINED.md

 1. **Blockchain = Tamper-Proof Notebook** — entries can't be secretly changed
 2. **Hashes Lock Blocks Together** — changing one entry breaks all subsequent ones
-3. **Signatures Prove Authenticity** — anyone can verify with the public key
+3. **Signatures Prove Authenticity** — signatures can be verified using the per-block `signer_pub` or the published public key
 4. **Two Logs = Extra Safety** — database + blockchain, both protected
 5. **Anchors = Proofs of State** — "at time X, the chain was exactly this"
 6. **For Evidence Management** — proves nobody altered the audit trail